wtgme/Temporal_relation/llm_qa/README.md

-# LLM Temporal Relation Evaluation
+# LLM Temporal Relation Data Builder

-This directory contains scripts for evaluating the performance of Large Language Models (LLMs) in inferring temporal relations from clinical text.
+This directory contains scripts for building training and evaluation datasets for Large Language Models (LLMs) to learn temporal relation inference from clinical text.
+The output is formatted as Azure OpenAI Bulk JSONL for batch processing.

-## Main Script: `llm_qa.py`
+## Main Script: `llm_qa_data_builder.py`

-The main script `llm_qa.py` is a consolidated script that supports different evaluation modes:
+The main script `llm_qa_data_builder.py` builds datasets in Azure OpenAI Bulk JSONL format that support different training configurations:

 - Processing events individually or all at once
 - Including or excluding time tags in the text